 So, where was I…

-Yet another sunny day.
-Then again, most days are sunny here in Japan...
-It has been about 3 weeks since I 'arrived' here, and I still had a hard time coming to terms with it to be honest.
+Yet, another sunny day.
+Then again, ain't most day sunny here in Japan?
+It, has been about 3 weeks since I 'arrived' here.
+And I still had a hard time coming to terms with it to be honest.

 I grew up watching animated shows that were created in Japan, and it didn't take long before I started playing video games as well.
 I've actually lost track of how many hours I spent on both.
-Hell, even my initial understanding of Japanese came from these sources of entertainment, and let me tell you… right now, it all feels… like total… bullshit.
+Hell, even my initial understanding of Japanese came from these sources of entertainment, and… right now, it all feels… like total… bullshit.)

 While I was in my own head, the sound of bells echoed throughout the school, signaling the end of class.
 I snapped out of my inner thoughts and started to pick up my stuff, only to see the teacher gesturing for me to go to him.